-Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S221470 dated December 24, 2020) at the above referenced project site.
-As requested, one of the borings was drilled to deeper depths and the updated report is presented here.
+Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
+The results of the exploration are presented in this report.

 We appreciate and wish to thank you for the opportunity to be of service to you on this project.
 If we can be of additional assistance during the foundations explorations, and materials testing-quality control phase of construction, please call us.